 TravelingForMiles.com may receive commission from card issuers.
 Some or all of the card offers that appear on TravelingForMiles.com are from advertisers and may impact how and where card products appear on the site.
 TravelingForMiles.com does not include all card companies or all available card offers.

-The card_name is the only consumer co-branded Hyatt credit card in existence and is without question a card that should have a place in every Hyatt fan’s wallet.
-Between the earning rates and the great benefits that the card offers, the modest annual fee is easily covered, and with Hyatt often giving cardholders added bonuses in its global promotions, this is a card that keeps getting more valuable.
+The World of Hyatt credit card is the only consumer co-branded Hyatt credit card in existence and is without question a card that should have a place in every Hyatt fan’s wallet.
+Between the earning rates and the great benefits that the card offers, the modest annual fee is easily covered, and with Hyatt known to give cardholders added bonuses in some of its global promotions, this is a card that keeps getting more valuable.

 In brief

-card_name is the best-earning credit card for spending at Hyatt properties worldwide, it offers cardholders Hyatt elite status as well as paths to even higher elite status, it doesn’t charge foreign transaction fees and, among other great benefits, it gives cardholders a free night at select Hyatt properties around the world on their annual cardholder anniversary.
-Value-wise, this card is hard to beat.
+The World of Hyatt credit card is one of the the two best-earning credit cards for spending at Hyatt properties worldwide (the other is the refreshed Chase Sapphire Reserve® Card which comes with a $795 annual fee), it offers cardholders Hyatt elite status as well as paths to even higher elite status, it doesn’t charge foreign transaction fees and, among other great benefits, it gives cardholders a free night at select Hyatt properties around the world on their annual cardholder anniversary.
+Value-wise, this card is solid.

 In detail

-Here’s what you need to know about card_name from Chase:
+Here’s what you need to know about the World of Hyatt Credit Card from Chase:

 Annual fee: